Cloudxtreme/tidehunter/README.md

 ## The Filter

 Filter can take place at request's query-string, uri, body, cookie(not yet) etc.

-To load rule for query-string filter, apply this directive command in nginx.conf's http block:
+- To load rule for query-string filter, apply this directive command in nginx.conf's http block:
 `tidehunter\_loadrule\_qstr $your_rule_file_path`.
+- To load rule for body filter, apply this directive command in nginx.conf's http block:
+`tidehunter\_loadrule\_body $your_rule_file_path`.
+- To load rule for uri filter, apply this directive command in nginx.conf's _location_ block:
+`tidehunter\_loadrule\_uri $your_rule_file_path`.
+- more filter to be implemented...

 _NOTE_: the uri filter is quite different from other filters, the uri filter is designed to be a white/black list filter. that is,